Spark-Based Anomaly Detection: the Case of Port and Net Scan: Introduction and motivation

-In the last years Internet has become a fundamental tool for technological and scientific innovation, e.g.~the web is visited every day by billions of people for a variety of reasons.
-The very nature of Internet and more generally of the network, which allows people to connect independently, makes them prone to human errors or malicious voluntary attacks.
-It is therefore very important to detect these events, which can be dangerous both for the network and the targets.
-Therefore, an efficient and effective anomaly detection system able to continuously monitor the traffic and to raise an alert if it finds a trend in the data different from the normal is necessary.\\ The immoderate use of the Internet has led to significant increase in the amount of traffic that crosses the network every day, so the the amount of data that such a detector has to analyze is higher and higher, especially in high-speed networks.
-Network traffic can be analyzed at several layers of the protocol stack: packet, flow, etc. In the first case, each single packet is analyzed, which is nowadays a very intensive computational task: packets can flow at rates up to tens or hundreds of millions per second in modern networks, which leaves a few nanoseconds of time to process a single packet.
-At flow level, instead, packets belonging to the same TCP or UDP communication (e.g.~all packets related to a HTTP communication from and to a single host and a webserver) are grouped together, and a summary of such group of packets is retained, discarding the single packets.
-These summaries can now be provided directly by network devices such as switches and routers and standard protocols have been defined for this aim (e.g.~Internet Protocol Flow Information Export or IPFIX~\cite{ipfix:online}).
-Therefore, working at flow level seems the most promising approach for high-speed networks.
-However, even if traffic is analyzed at the flow level, the detection of anomalies in high-speed networks still require enormous computational power or data reduction as flow records in these networks represent a huge quantity of data.
+The pervasive use of the Internet has led to a significant increase in the amount of traffic that crosses the network every day, so the amount of data that an anomaly detector has to analyze is higher and higher, especially in current high-speed networks.
+Network traffic can be analyzed at several layers of the protocol stack: packet, flow, application, etc. At flow-level, packets relating to the same TCP or UDP communication (e.g.~all packets related to an HTTP communication from and to a single host and a web server) are aggregated, and a summary of such group of packets is considered.
+These summaries can now be provided directly by network devices such as switches and routers, and standard protocols have been defined for this aim (e.g.~Internet Protocol Flow Information Export or IPFIX~\cite{ipfix:online}).
+Working at flow level seems the most promising approach for coping with the high-speed of current and future networks.
+However, even at the flow-level, the detection of anomalies in high-speed networks require huge computational power or data reduction techniques as flow records represent a huge quantity of data.

-In this article we present an approach to detect anomalies in high-speed networks working at flow level.
-We concentrate on the two most spread network anomalies related to network security, i.e.~port and network (or simply net) scan.
-In the former case, a malicious host (the attacker) probe another host (the victim) on a number of TCP/UDP ports to find active and vulnerable services.
-In the latter case, the attacker scans a group of victim hosts on a single or a small number of TCP/UDP ports.
-These activities generally represent the first step an attacker makes towards compromising a system, and they are also associated with worm and botnet activities.
+In this paper, we analyze traffic traces from high-speed networks using a flow-level approach.
+The aim is to detect two of the most spread network anomalies i.e.~port scan and network scan (or simply net scan).
+In the former case, an attacker probes a host (the victim) on various TCP/UDP ports to find active and vulnerable services.
+In the latter case, the attacker scans a group of victim hosts on a single or a small number of ports.
+Such scanning activities are also associated with worms and botnets~\cite{zou2006}.